Reference guide A to Z of Abrasive Wheels terminology

 Abrasive Wheels Terms and Glossary.

 A comprehensive glossary of Abrasive Wheels terminology used in Irish workplaces.
-Learn the language of safe abrasive wheel use, risk assessment, and wheel breakage prevention principles.
+Learn the language of safe abrasive wheel use, risk assessment, and safe abrasive wheel principles.

 HSA aligned